Dr. Butler Contributes to Latest Interventional Pain Management Textbook

 The most noticeable addition to the Atlas was on ultrasound guided techniques.
 While ultrasound has been used for many years for interventional pain management — and have been used by leading physiatrists like Dr. Butler, who trained with Dr. Michael Furman, primary editor of the Atlas — the textbook has helped standardize the practices so that they can be replicated more easily and safely by more physicians around the world.
 Indeed, the underlying purpose of the textbook is the improvement of preexisting treatments and the introduction of new techniques.

 Another new interventional pain management technique that is gaining in practice is image-guided injections, which can be conducted using ultrasound or x-ray.
 Imagine-guided injections are commonly used for pain in the back, neck, and joints, including the knees, hips, and shoulders.
 The Atlas focuses on image-guided techniques for spinal injections in particular, which are Dr. Butler’s specialty.
-The injections can be comprised of platelet-rich plasma (PRP) to help regenerate healthy tissue, or cortisone for pain caused by inflammation.

 Image-guided injections can help alleviate pain caused by a variety of sources, including: